 MYTH: an NPO is a sort of organisation.
-It is not, it is an add-on, voluntary registration available to voluntary associations, charitable trusts and NPCs
+It is not, it is an add-on, optional registration available to voluntary associations, charitable trusts and NPCs

 - for tax exempt/ Public Benefit Organisation status: SARS takes about 4 months or so to process them.
 The 18A application, if applicable, is part of the same process.

 MYTH: TAX EXEMPTION IS AUTOMATIC – it is not, you are not tax exempt and you do not have 18A status until SARS says you do.